 Pecans are related to Hickory Nuts and Walnuts.
 In the wild, pecans can be found growing in river bottoms.
 They are most common in the deep south, but can be found as far north following the Mississippi River Valley to the Illinois/Wisconsin state line, as well as along the Ohio River Valley to West Virginia.

-When I lived in Louisiana and Southwest Mississippi as a teenager, there we enormous groves of cultivated pecan trees, and you could buy pecans from roadside stands by the pound or by the 50 pound bag.
+When I lived in Louisiana and Southwest Mississippi as a teenager, there were enormous groves of cultivated pecan trees, and you could buy pecans from roadside stands by the pound or by the 50 pound bag.

 Wild pecans are every bit as tasty as their cultivated cousins, and if you can find a tree, they are just as productive.
 The nuts may be a bit smaller than domesticated varieties, but not much.

 Yes - Surprisingly, Beech trees do bear nuts, although very small ones, and inconsistently from year to year.
 I remember eating them as a kid, while running around in the woods.
 They are very small, and not something that you would likely want to spend time collecting lots of.
 They're more like a tasty trail snack.

 Apparently there's a big difference between American Beech and European Beech (which is an introduces species in North America).
 American Beech nuts are sweet when eaten in the fall.
 That's the kind I've eaten.
 European Beech apparently has much higher levels of tannins in them and so are rather bitter - I have read that they're about like eating acorns!!!